Diego Tristán: Early years

-Born in La Algaba, Province of Seville, Tristán came through the youth ranks of local Real Betis, going on to finish his sporting development with the reserves of RCD Mallorca.
+Born in La Algaba, Province of Seville, Tristán came through the youth ranks of local Real Betis, going on to finish his sporting development with the reserves of Mallorca.

-After one season in the Segunda División he made his La Liga debut in 1999–2000, scoring against CD Numancia on 12 September 1999.
+After one season in the Segunda División, he made his La Liga debut in 1999–2000, scoring against Numancia on 12 September 1999.
 He ended his first top-flight campaign with 18 goals.

 Deportivo

 After nearly moving to league powerhouse Real Madrid in the summer of 2000, a deal barred by Lorenzo Sanz's exit from the club's presidency, Tristán joined Deportivo de La Coruña.
 He formed a dreaded attacking partnership – on occasions, as Depor mainly operated in a 4–5–1 formation under Javier Irureta – with Dutchman Roy Makaay.

 As Makaay was first-choice in 2000–01, Tristán threatened to quit Deportivo when he found himself in and out of the side, but became an undisputed starter the following season and responded, netting 21 league goals and taking home the Pichichi Trophy, which included a hat-trick in a 5–0 win over former club Mallorca.
 He added six in that campaign's UEFA Champions League and five in the Copa del Rey, which his team won after beating Real Madrid at the Santiago Bernabéu Stadium, for a total of 32 goals.

 Tristán injured his ankle on international duty in 2002, losing again the starting berth to Makaay who even won the European Golden Boot for his performances.
 The former could not adapt to his secondary role, but still scored 19 overall goals for the Galicians during that season.

-Even when Makaay left Deportivo for FC Bayern Munich, Tristán never regained his form and confidence: in the 2003–04 campaign he played just ten complete matches and was taken off in 20.
-He only produced 13 goals (eight in the league, two in the domestic cup and three in the Champions League, including one in a 8–3 away defeat to AS Monaco FC on 5 November 2003).
+Even when Makaay left Deportivo for Bayern Munich, Tristán never regained his form and confidence: in the 2003–04 campaign he played just ten complete matches and was taken off in 20.
+He only produced 13 goals (eight in the league, two in the domestic cup and three in the Champions League, including one in a 8–3 away defeat to Monaco on 5 November 2003).